 Accept the other?
 Part One

-In the past days I was enjoying the company of Artists of different kinds, music, food, photography, you can summarize it as just Art.
+In the past days I was enjoying the company of some Danish and Egyptian artists.
+Artists of different kinds, music, food, photography, you can summarize it as just Art.
 We kept talking about Egypt and Denmark, the Egyptians and the Danes.
 We kept exploring each other, from different aspects.
 And in the same time, we mingled with average people, who might not always share the same views, or the same perspectives.

 And as time kept passing by, I began to think.
 We always notice people talking about “the other”, accepting “the other”, communicating with “the other”, discovering “the other”.
 Is that expression really right?
 Should this expression exist in the first place?
 Are people around the world that different?